What’s inside:

 What happens when unexpected supplies arrive straight into the procedure room?

-When is Trunk Stock used?
+When is Trunk Stock Inventory used?

 Trunk stock may include items that come in different sizes, or that are specialist devices or implants used for specific clinical circumstances.
 But it’s not just regular stock items that end up being brought in directly to the procedure room, vendors often introduce new implants and trial products to physicians and suggest that these are used to solve the medical issue at hand.